mseminatore/as09/README.md

 - Conditional compilation
 - Emulation and debugging

-## Instruction extensions
+## Assembler extensions

 as09 adds several optional instruction extensions for convenience.
-These are as follows:
+They are:

 Mnemonic | Description
 -------- | -----------
-FCZ | Declares a null terminated string
 CLRC | Clear carry flag, ANDCC #$FE
 CLRZ | Clear zero flag, ANDCC #$FC
+FCZ string | Declares a null terminated string
+INCLUDE string | Includes file in assembly
 SETC | Set carry flag, ORCC #$01
 SETZ | Set zero flag, ORCC #$04

+The parser for as09 enables a few modern features like C-style backslash character processing in strings.
+For example, use `\r` in a string to include a carriage-return.

+Other C-style operators that can be used in expressions include the bitwise AND `&`, OR `|` and NOT `~` operators.

 # Using as09